 With the UK scheduled to leave the EU in March 2019, organisations need to ensure they understand how their business could be impacted and put plans in place to manage this risk where necessary.
 Internal auditors have an important strategic role to play in helping organisations prepare for the changes and manage the risks and opportunities ahead.

 For our part, the institute will continue to offer support and guidance to our members to help you get to grips with the challenges that emerge.
-On a practical level, that means we will be reviewing and updating our guidance, where appropriate, and conducting research into how organisations – and internal audit functions – are adapting to the changes.
+We will be reviewing and updating our guidance, where appropriate, and conducting research into how organisations are adapting to the changes.

 Here in the Brexit hub you'll find links to all the institute's Brexit related content.
 We will be adding new material all the time, so why not bookmark this page.